-In order to generate in Maude an interface for an application \mathcal{P} , the first thing we need to do is to define the language for interaction.
-This can be done by defining the datatype of its commands and other constructs by means of a signature $Sign{\mathcal{P}}$.
+In order to generate in Maude an interface for an application $\mathcal{P}$ , the first thing we need to do is to define the language for interaction.
+This can be done by defining the datatype of its commands and other constructs by means of a signature $Sign{\mathcal{P}}$ .
+Then, we can use either STD-STREAM or LOOP-MODE to define the interaction through the terminal, using standard input/output facilities.
+In this first section, we use the facilities provided by STD-STREAM.
+The same example will also be used later in Section 18.4 to illustrate the use of the LOOP-MODE module.

 As a running example for this chapter, we will specify a basic interface for the vending machine introduced in Section 5.1.
 First, we define in the module VENDING-MACHINE-GRAMMAR a language for interacting with the vending machine.
-The signature of this module extends the signature of VENDING-MACHINE-SIGNATURE with operators to represent the valid actions, namely: insert \$ and insert q for inserting a dollar or a quarter in the machine; show basket and show credit for showing the items already bought or the remaining credit; and buy(s) for buying a number of pieces of the same item.
+The signature of this module extends the signature of VENDING-MACHINE-SIGNATURE with operators to represent the valid actions, namely: insert \$ and insert q for inserting a dollar or a quarter in the machine; show basket and show credit for showing the items already bought or the remaining credit; and buy\\(s) for buying a number of pieces of the same item.

 '''

 fmod VENDING-MACHINE-GRAMMAR is

 protecting VENDING-MACHINE-SIGNATURE .

 protecting NAT .

 sort Action .

 op insert $ : -> Action .

 op insert q : -> Action .

 op show basket : -> Action .

 op show credit : -> Action .

 op buy(s) : Nat Item -> Action .

-endfm

 '''